Planning out family fun ideas can be overwhelming because there’s the pressure to be creative and put on a truly fabulous event that all will enjoy.

 26. Grandparent’s Dinner/Breakfast/Lunch

-This could also be titled as a Special Persons event so that it is more inclusive and not limited to just Grandparents.
+A grandparent meal could also be retitled as a special persons event so that it is more inclusive and not limited to just grandparents.

 27. Service Night